codykingham/pyling/README.md

 <img src="images/jupyter_pane.png" height=75% width=75%>

-You should also be able to navigate within the Jupyter file navigator to your local copy of this repository.
+Next, try to open the first Jupyter notebook lesson for this course.
+Navigate within the Jupyter file navigator to your local copy of this repository.
 Under the `lessons/` folder you will find a bunch of Jupyter notebooks that are already pre-loaded with code and content.
 This is how we will begin the course!

 ### Bring Your Own Text

-For this course, you should bring your own plain-text corpus OR select one of the texts supplied in the data folder under `texts`, [`data/texts/`](texts).
-There you will find a selection of pre-made texts from which you can choose.
+For this course, you should bring your own plain-text file which the exercises will automatically load.

-The course exercises will automatically load whatever text you have placed inside the `BYOT/` folder.
 There are few requirements for the text that you choose:

 * the text should be plain-text, i.e. NOT Microsoft Word or equivalent, NOT rich text (`.rtf`).
 Plain-text is provided at some of the options below and is most often saved with `.txt` extension (ending).

+If you'd prefer to simply use a ready-made plain-text file, you may pick one under [`data/texts/`](texts).
+Move whichever text you like into the `BYOT/` folder.

 ## Learning Strategies